 Precarity & Inequality Lab

-The word precarity likely traces its roots to the French term précarité, from précaire (borrowed from the Latin precārius), meaning “granted or exercised only with the permission of another, insecure, uncertain.”
-In the social sciences, precarious experiences have come to encompass states in which people feel uncertain, insecure or at the mercy of others.
-By naming ourselves the Precarity Lab, we initially wanted to emphasize our commitment to understanding the experiences of those less powerful in their respective settings.
-Given the relational nature of precarity, doing so, required us, however, to study both those experiences of as well as those of people in positions of power.
-We therefore re-named ourselves in 2025 the Precarity & Inequality Lab to captures the full range of dynamics at play.
+By naming ourselves the Precarity Lab, we initially wanted to emphasize our commitment to understanding the experiences of those most vulnerable.
+Given the relational nature of precarity, doing so, required us, however, to study both those experiences as well as those of people in positions of power.
+We re-named ourselves in 2025 the Precarity & Inequality Lab to captures the full range of dynamics at play.